What You Should Know About This Degree

 - Am I eligible for this program?
 As the most advanced degree available, PhD and other doctoral programs typically have the most rigorous eligibility requirements.
 These requirements may include a master’s degree in a related field, work experience, and professional licenses or certifications.
 Be sure to review the program’s requirements before applying to ensure that you meet the basic eligibility qualifications.

 While researching PhD programs, take note of application requirements and deadlines.
-A typical PhD application packet will include transcripts for undergraduate and graduate coursework, writing samples, letter of recommendation, standardized test scores, and a resume, although specific requirements will vary by program.
+A typical PhD application packet will include transcripts for undergraduate and graduate coursework, writing samples, letters of recommendation, standardized test scores, and a resume, although specific requirements will vary by program.
 If you have any questions about the application process, contact a program or admissions representative.

 Find out what financing options are available to you, including scholarships, fellowships, assistantships, grants, and loans.
 If you are employed, find out if your employer offers tuition assistance benefits.